 Why Brands should sell on eBay and Amazon

 I recently had a bit of a run in with one of my suppliers, sleepytot.
-They have decided to stop supplying companies who sell their products on eBay and amazon or those that sell below the RRP.
+They have decided to stop supplying companies who sell their products on eBay and Amazon or those that sell below the RRP.
 I’m not sure if it is strictly speaking legal to constrain the channels which retailers use, or their prices, but anyway, lets look at the two sides of this arguement.
 I will try, and almost definitely fail to give a balanced view.

-The reasons normally given for not wanting items sold on eBay/amazon are they it devalues the brand, mainly for two reasons
+The reasons normally given for not wanting items sold on eBay/Amazon are they it devalues the brand, mainly for two reasons

 • eBay is seen as disreputable in some way.
 I suppose as eBay sells such a wide range of items including new, old and yes, fakes, it is not seen as the kind of neighbourhood people want their brand hanging out in